-- a) the protection of Children, where the primary objective is the safety and wellbeing of Children, having due regard for the protection from abuse, neglect and harm, or the threat of abuse, neglect or harm, and any need for intervention; and - the support of families and care givers to provide a safe environment and prevent abuse, neglect and harm, or the threat of abuse, neglect or harm, including: - (i) the support of kinship ties and a Child's attachment to the extended family; and - (ii) the promotion of a well-functioning family and community life.
+- a) the protection of Children, where the primary objective is the safety and wellbeing of Children, having due regard for the protection from abuse, neglect and harm, or the threat of abuse, neglect or harm, and any need for intervention; and - b) the support of families and care givers to provide a safe environment and prevent abuse, neglect and harm, or the threat of abuse, neglect or harm, including: - (i) the support of kinship ties and a Child's attachment to the extended family; and - (ii) the promotion of a well-functioning family and community life.

-- The Dehcho Government has jurisdiction in the Dehcho Settlement Area with respect to Child and Family Services. - The Dehcho Government may not delegate the power to make laws under section 33.2.1. - The Dehcho Government shall consult the Government of the Northwest Territories at least six months prior to making or amending a Dehcho Law pursuant to section 33.2.1.
+- 33.2.1The Dehcho Government has jurisdiction in the Dehcho Settlement Area with respect to Child and Family Services. - 33.2.2The Dehcho Government may not delegate the power to make laws under section 33.2.1. - 33.2.3 The Dehcho Government will consult the Government of the Northwest Territories at least six months prior to making or amending a Dehcho Law pursuant to section 33.2.1.

-- 33.3.1 Dehcho Government Law made pursuant to 33.2.1 shall provide for standards provided that such laws include standards: - a) for the protection of Children; and - b) that apply the principle of acting in the best interests of the Child.
+- 33.3.1 Dehcho Law made pursuant to 33.2.1 will provide for standards provided that such laws include standards: - a) for the protection of Children; and - b) that apply the principle of acting in the best interests of the Child.

-33.3.2 Dehcho Government Laws made pursuant to section 33.2.1 shall provide for standards compatible with the NWT Child and Family Services core principles and objectives.
+33.3.2 Dehcho Laws made pursuant to section 33.2.1 will provide for standards compatible with the NWT Child and Family Services core principles and objectives.

-- The Government of the Northwest Territories shall notify the Dehcho Government as soon as is practicable after it applies for the custody of a Child it reasonably believes to be a Dehcho Citizen. - Where the Dehcho Government has assumed responsibility for the provision of Child and Family Services in the Dehcho Settlement Area, the Dehcho Government shall appoint one individual who shall have the statutory authority under Dehcho Law for decisions about the protection of Children who are Dehcho Citizens from abuse, neglect or harm, or the threat of abuse, neglect or harm, and shall notify the Government of the Northwest Territories of the individual's appointment. - Where the Dehcho Government has assumed responsibility for the provision of Child and Family Services in the Dehcho Settlement Area, the Dehcho Government and the Government of the Northwest Territories shall negotiate with a view to reaching agreements, as set out in section 33.4.2, relating to delivery and administration of Child and Family Services.

-33.4.4 Agreements reached pursuant to section 33.4.1:

-- a) shall provide for the development of protocols for the protection of Children from abuse and harm and the threat of abuse and harm; including provision for notification, by the Government of the Northwest Territories and the Dehcho Government, where either the Government of the Northwest Territories or the Dehcho Government receives information that a Child may be at risk, or where the Government of the Northwest Territories becomes aware of a custody order providing custody of a Child to the Director; and - b) may address: - (i) co-operating on an inter-jurisdictional basis for the transfer of Children and the use of facilities both inside and outside of the Dehcho Settlement Area;
+- 33.4.1 The Government of the Northwest Territories will notify the Dehcho Government as soon as is practicable after it applies for the custody of a Child it reasonably believes to be a Dehcho Citizen. - 33.4.2 Where the Dehcho Government has assumed responsibility for the provision of Child and Family Services in the Dehcho Settlement Area, the Dehcho Government will appoint one individual who will have the statutory authority under Dehcho Law for decisions about the protection of Children who are Dehcho Citizens from abuse, neglect or harm, or the threat of abuse, neglect or harm, and will notify the Government of the Northwest Territories of the individual's appointment. - 33.4.3 Where the Dehcho Government has assumed responsibility for the provision of Child and Family Services in the Dehcho Settlement Area, the Dehcho Government and the Government of the Northwest Territories will negotiate with a view to reaching agreements, as set out in section 33.4.2, relating to delivery and administration of Child and Family Services. - 33.4.4 Agreements reached pursuant to section 33.4.1: - a) will provide for the development of protocols for the protection of Children from abuse and harm and the threat of abuse and harm; including provision for notification, by the Government of the Northwest Territories and the Dehcho Government, where either the Government of the Northwest Territories or the Dehcho Government receives information that a Child may be at risk, or where the Government of the Northwest Territories becomes aware of a custody order providing custody of a Child to the Director; and - b) may address: - (i) co-operating on an inter-jurisdictional basis for the transfer of Children and the use of facilities both inside and outside of the Dehcho Settlement Area;